 History teaching should allow children to think as historians, using the skills set out above.
-To achieve this, emphasis on historical enquiry and analysis is key, allowing children to discover, question, observe and experience history through a variety of learning and teaching styles and settings.
+Emphasis on historical enquiry and analysis is key, allowing children to discover, question, observe and experience history through a variety of learning and teaching styles and settings.

 These include:

-- o visiting sites of historical significance. - o inviting visitors to share their first-hand experiences of past events. - o storytelling and story-writing. - o using film to develop and enhance skills of inference and interpretation. - o using artefacts and primary sources to develop and enhance understanding about the life of people in the past. - o using reference texts and web-based resources, posters and maps to enhance understanding of historical context and chronology. - the use of Art to present primary source material in a visual and imaginative way; allowing children to express their understanding and learning through art-based activities.
+- Visiting sites of historical significance. - o Inviting visitors to share their first-hand experiences of past events. - Storytelling and story-writing. - o Develop and enhance skills of inference and interpretation e.g using film. - o Researching artefacts and primary sources to develop and enhance understanding about the life of people in the past. - Exploring reference texts and web-based resources, posters and maps to enhance understanding of historical context and chronology. - Making cross curricular links with other subjects e.g. Art to present primary source material in a visual and imaginative way; allowing children to express their understanding and learning through art-based activities.